analytics-club-iitm/Paper-Archive/README.md

     .
     ├── README.md               # Entry point to view all available papers in the archive.
+    ├── Papers
-    ├── <PAPER-1> (a folder) `  # Every paper must be inside a folder titled as the paper name ├── assets              # Folder to contain images used in the README file to summarise the paper.
+    ├──── <PAPER-1> (a folder) `  # Every paper must be inside a folder titled as the paper name ├──── assets              # Folder to contain images used in the README file to summarise the paper.
-        └── README.md           # README file containing the summary itself.
+        └──── README.md           # README file containing the summary itself.
-    ├── <PAPER-2>
+    ├──── <PAPER-2>
-        ├── assets
+        ├──── assets
-        └── README.md
+        └──── README.md
-    ├── <PAPER-3>
+    ├──── <PAPER-3>
-        ├── assets
+        ├──── assets
-        └── README.md
+        └──── README.md

 ## Contents